Frequently Asked Questions

 I have completed and submitted my online application; how do I sign up for my interview?
-Interview sign ups will be available in Lancer Arms Apartment 56 after October 10th.
+Interview sign ups will be available in the Office of Spiritual Life in Lancer Plaza after October 10th.
 Please note: You will not be permitted to sign up for an interview until you have paid your $20 Interview fee and submitted your completed application.
 This means that your two reference forms and your parent/guardian advice form MUST be turned in to our office BEFORE you sign up.

 When are interviews being conducted?
 Interviews will be conducted starting October 10th through the end of October.

 What do I need to bring to my interview?
 Primarily, an open and honest heart.
 Also, please log in into our website and check your application status.
 Any missing items should be brought to your interview.

 When will I know if I have been accepted?
 You will receive a letter of acceptance or denial in your student mailbox before you leave for Thanksgiving break.
 If you do not have a campus mailbox, please come to our office to pick up your letter the day before Thanksgiving break.